 - Schedule Your Social Media: I am so grateful for scheduling tools!
 They save you so much time and energy.
 I use Hootsuite to schedule my Facebook Group, Facebook Page, and Instagram.
 Hootsuite is free for up to three social media platforms, which is great!
-For Pinterest… I use Boardbooster and Tailwind to schedule my pins.
-You don’t have to use both but I have found it useful for me.
+For Pinterest… I use Tailwind to schedule my pins and it is such a game changer, your followers increase drastically as well as traffic to your blog.

 Set Work Hours